yihong0618/epubhv/README.md

 - @[OverflowCat ](https://github.com/OverflowCat) add punctuation styles.
 - @[jt-wang](https://github.com/jt-wang) Type and PDM!

+## Similar projects

+- [EpubConv_Python](https://github.com/ThanatosDi/EpubConv_Python) found a similar project, seems we are not the only one need this, great thanks, appreciation and respect.

 ## Appreciation

 - Thank you, that's enough.
 Just enjoy it.